CONTEST INFORMATION

 CONTEST FORMAT

-The 3 hour long contest will be held through DomJudge.
-(It will follow further in the rules below).
+The 3 hour long ICPC-style contest will be held through DomJudge.
+(For more rules See Below).

 TEAMS